pauleveritt/pyramid_watcher/docs/diary/index.rst

 Diary
 =====

-Want to see how a Pyramid extension is built?
+Want to see how a Pyramid addon is built?
 This section documents each unit of work, including where Michael Merickel gives advice for various aspects (packaging, architecture, Pyramid integration, etc.)